 What is the Medical Nutrition Therapy Act?

-The Medical Nutrition Therapy Act of 2020 (H.R.
-6971; S.4504) was introduced by Representatives Eliot Engel (NY-16) and Pete King (NY-02) in May 2020 and by Senators Susan Collins (Maine) and Gary Peters (Michigan) in August 2020.
+The Medical Nutrition Therapy Act was first introduced by Representatives Eliot Engel (NY-16) and Pete King (NY-02) in May 2020 and by Senators Susan Collins (Maine) and Gary Peters (Michigan) in August 2020.
+It was reintroduced in the 117th Congress as S. 1536/H.R.
+3108 by Senators Collins and Peters and Representatives Robin Kelly (IL-02) and Fred Upton (MI-6) in May 2021.
 This bicameral, bipartisan legislation would provide coverage for Medicare beneficiaries to obtain treatment from Registered Dietitian Nutritionists (RDN) and other qualified nutrition experts for many common and costly chronic diseases, including cancer.